What is ROG?

 Relational Organisational Gestalt (ROG) is a holistic and practical approach to facilitating organisational and individual change.
 It is informed by Gestalt psychotherapy, and the latest thinking in systems theory and complexity, as well as by other complementary theoretical concepts.

 The programme is structured around our SOS (SELF, OTHER, SITUATION) framework which holds at its centre the importance of developing and nurturing ethical presence.
-For more information on the ROG programme, please watch our ROG videos on the Resources Page.
+For more information on the ROG programme, please download our Learning Outcomes flyer and watch our ROG videos on the Resources Page.

 Who is it for?

 The ROG programme of workshops we offer provides skill enhancing training for coaches, consultants, leaders/managers, OD or HR professionals, facilitators and change agents working in any field.
 This training is also ideal for therapists and counsellors aiming to move into coaching or organisational work.